This Chilterns travel blog is only about the naturally outstanding Chiltern Hills.

-The heritage, culture, the great, quirky and unique traditions like swan upping, a school master and his three books, even hellfire on a hill!
+The heritage, culture, the great, quirky, holy relics, and unique traditions like swan upping, a school master and his three books, even hellfire on a hill!

 Produce and industry – watercress, windmills, arts and crafts

 The weather, of course.
 Words, dialect, local sayings, mythes and legends, jokes and quirky anecdotes, love these!

 Natural landscape features and man-made stuff; a musical encounter, cricket pitches the Chilterns in miniature, quarries, Chilterns churches, airports and one of my favourites, the almshouses.

 I have presented the content by season and highlighting the quirky stuff, which you will find under the season tabs above.
-This blog will most likely never be completed, I’ll keep on adding to it as I visit new and revisit familiar and favourite places.
+This travel blog will most likely never be completed, I’ll keep on adding to it as I visit new and revisit familiar and favourite places.
 These are my views, my photographs (unless otherwise stated), my adventures and copyright of Mary Tebje.